 Intersectional Environmentalism resource book

-La Justica Ambiental es Para Tu y Mi/Environmental Justice Is For You and Me
+La Justicia Ambiental es Para Tu y Mi/Environmental Justice Is For You and Me

-This is a bilingual environmental justice children’s book written by Catalina de Onís, Hilda Lloréns, Mabette Colón Pérez, y Khalil G. García Lloréns
+This is a bilingual environmental justice children’s book written by Catalina de Onís, Hilda Lloréns, Mabette Colón Pérez, and Khalil G. García Lloréns.

-Environmental Justice Toolkit by the University of Connecticut Chapter of the United Nations Association of the United States of America guides you through the concept of environmental justice with support from multiple resources.
+The Environmental Justice Toolkit by the University of Connecticut Chapter of the United Nations Association of the United States of America guides you through the concept of environmental justice with support from multiple resources.

-In this sub-section we have collected many JEDI efforts across campus that may inform or inspire your JEDI work.
+In this area are examples of JEDI efforts across campus that may inform or inspire your JEDI work.
 This list is not exhaustive, but it is plentiful.

 Recruitment Resources from UArizona Human Resources